Starman (Ted Knight): Fictional character biography

 As Starman, Ted wears a caped costume of red and green topped with a helmet with a fin on the top.
-He uses a gravity rod (later cosmic rod) which allows him to fly and to manipulate energy, at times in a manner similar to Green Lantern's power ring.
-As Ted Knight, he is an astronomer and an expert scientist, having developed the rods himself.
+He uses a gravity rod (later cosmic rod) of his own invention which allows him to fly and manipulate energy.

-Initially intending it for use as a possible power source, Ted was convinced by his cousin, Sandra Knight, the Phantom Lady, to use his invention to become a costumed crime fighter.
+Initially intending the rod as a power source, Ted is convinced by his cousin, Sandra Knight / Phantom Lady, to use it to fight crime.
 In the original 1940s stories, Starman operated out of Gotham City, but this was retconned in the 1990s to Opal City.

-Starman's first recurring villain is the Mist, an elderly scientist who develops an invisibility potion that leaves only his head and hands visible in mid-air.
-He first appears in Adventure Comics #67 (Nov 1941).
+Starman's first recurring villain is Mist, an elderly scientist who wields an invisibility potion.
 Starman's rogues gallery also includes Astra the Astrologist, Cuthbert Cain, Dr. Doog and the Secret Brotherhood of the Electron, and the Veil.

-He was a frequent ally of the FBI and a member of the Justice Society of America for much of the 1940s and, like other mystery men of the time, served in the wartime All-Star Squadron.
-In 1942 Ted enlists in the U.S. Army Air Force and serves very briefly as a pilot during World War II.
+He is a frequent ally of the FBI and a member of the Justice Society of America for much of the 1940s and, like other "mystery men" of the time, serves in the wartime All-Star Squadron.
+In 1942, Ted enlists in the U.S. Army Air Force and briefly serves as a pilot during World War II.

 At this time, the love of Ted's life is a woman named Doris Lee, who often chastises her layabout playboy boyfriend for his pretended laziness and hypochondria, unaware of Ted's costumed persona.
-Doris is tragically murdered in the late 1940s and this event, combined with Ted's role in the creation of the atom bomb, causes him to suffer a nervous breakdown.
-He was confined to a mental institution for a number of years as a result.
+Doris is murdered in the late 1940s, leading Ted to suffer a nervous breakdown.

-In the 1990s-era Starman series, it is revealed that Ted is motivated to return to active duty in part by his own time-traveling son, Jack.
-Additionally, it is revealed in a 1990s retcon that Ted Knight has a brief affair with the first Black Canary (Dinah Drake) in the 1960s, both events filling in blank spots in the hero's past.
+In the 1990s-era Starman series, Ted returns to active duty, partially inspired by his time-traveling son Jack.
+Additionally, it is revealed that he had a brief affair with the first Black Canary (Dinah Drake) in the 1960s.